-Final Treasury Regulations under Section 7704(d)(1)(E) of the Internal Revenue Code interpret the scope of qualifying income requirements for publicly traded partnerships by providing industry-specific guidance.
+Final Treasury Regulations under Section 7704(d)(1)(E) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), interpret the scope of qualifying income requirements for publicly traded partnerships by providing industry-specific guidance.
 Enterprise Parent does not believe the final Treasury Regulations affect its ability to be treated as a partnership for federal income tax purposes.